pie.jpg

 HARVEST: Hand harvested, late September, beginning of October.

-VINIFICATION: Vinification is very soft and respectful of the tannic characteristics of the varieties: maceration of the skins for at least one week with continuous follatura (to develop aromas and tannins this must surface layer is broken by hand and pushed back towards the bottom), racking and fermentation at controlled temperature.
+VINIFICATION: Vinification is very soft and respectful of the tannic characteristics of the varieties: maceration of the skins for at least one week with continuous collateral (to develop aromas and tannins, this must surface layer is broken by hand and pushed back towards the bottom), racking and fermentation at controlled temperature.

 LOOK: Dark ruby red color, with a velvety softness.